-I am going to make notes (and code) available here to help cryosphere investigators use GPS reflections.
+I am going to make notes (and code) available here to help cryosphere investigators use GPS reflections (sometimes called GPS Interferometric Reflectometry).
 Eventually I will extend these notes to include sea level measurements.